Morgan Advanced Materials (LON:MGAM) Stock Price Down 16.2% – Time to Sell?

-Morgan Advanced Materials (LON:MGAM – Get Free Report) last issued its quarterly earnings data on Friday, February 28th.
-The company reported GBX 25.50 ($0.32) EPS for the quarter.
+Morgan Advanced Materials (LON:MGAM – Get Free Report) last posted its quarterly earnings data on Friday, February 28th.
+The company reported GBX 25.50 ($0.32) earnings per share for the quarter.
 Morgan Advanced Materials had a return on equity of 19.02% and a net margin of 6.17%.
-As a group, equities analysts predict that Morgan Advanced Materials plc will post 32.5 earnings per share for the current year.
+As a group, research analysts anticipate that Morgan Advanced Materials plc will post 32.5 earnings per share for the current fiscal year.

 Morgan Advanced Materials plc operates as a materials science and application engineering company primarily the United Kingdom.
 It serves customers in the industrial, transportation, petrochemical and chemical, energy, semiconductor and electronics, healthcare, and security and defense markets.
 The company was formerly known as The Morgan Crucible Company plc and changed its name to Morgan Advanced Materials plc in March 2013.